XarkLabs/Xosera/REFERENCE.md

 **0x0 `XM_XR_ADDR` (R/W+) - eXtended Register / eXtended Region Address**
 <img src="./pics/wd_XM_XR_ADDR.svg">
 **Extended register or memory address for data accessed via `XM_XR_DATA`**
-Specifies the XR register or address to be accessed via `XM_XR_DATA`.
+Specifies the XR register or XR region address to be accessed via `XM_XR_DATA`.
-The upper 2 bits select XR registers or memory region and the lower 12 bits select the register number or memory word address within the region (see below for details of XR registers and memory).
+The upper bits select XR registers or memory region and the lower 12 bits select the register number or memory word address within the region (see below for details of XR registers and memory).
-When `XM_XR_DATA` is written, the register/address specified will be read and made available for reading at `XM_XR_DATA` (`XM_XR_DATA` needs to be written each time before reading `XM_XR_DATA` or the previously read value will be returned).
+When `XM_XR_DATA` is written, the register/address specified will be read and made available for reading at `XM_XR_DATA`.
+`XM_XR_DATA` needs to be written each time before reading `XM_XR_DATA` (or the previously read value will be returned).
-After a word is written to `XM_XR_DATA`, the lower 12-bits of `XM_XR_DATA` will be auto-incremented by 1 which allows writing to contiguous registers or memory by repeatedly writing to `XM_XR_DATA`.
+However, after a word is written to `XM_XR_DATA`, the lower 12-bits of `XM_XR_DATA` will be auto-incremented by 1 which allows writing to contiguous registers or memory by repeatedly writing to `XM_XR_DATA` (without needing to write to `XM_XR_ADDR` each time).
-The register mapping with `XM_XR_DATA` following `XM_XR_DATA` allows for M68K code similar to the following to set an XR register to an immediate value:
+The register mapping with `XM_XR_DATA` following `XM_XR_ADDR` allows for M68K code similar to the following to set an XR register to an immediate value:
 &emsp;&emsp;`MOVE.L #$rrXXXX,D0`
 &emsp;&emsp;`MOVEP.L D0,XR_ADDR(A1)`